DeltaRCM/pyDeltaRCM/docs/source/info/morphodynamics.rst

 .. note::

-    Total sediment mass is preserved, but individual categories of sand and mud are not.
+    Total sediment mass is preserved during erosion, but individual categories of sand and mud are not.
 I.e., it is assumed that there is an infinite supply of sand and/or mud to erode and entrain at any location in the model domain.

 Following a change in the bed elevation, the local flow depth is updated and then local flow velocity is updated according to fluid mass conservation (i.e., ``uw = qw / h``; :obj:`~sed_tools.BaseRouter._update_fields`; [1]_).